SansGuidon/bookmarks/README.md

 * [Jim Leonardo](https://jimsrulesregardingeverything.com/2017/04/05/is-it-devops/) - (2017) Is it DevOps?
 What is DevOps and what is not DevOps
 * [Dmitriy Samovskiy](http://www.somic.org/2016/04/12/rise-of-new-operations/) - (2016) The Rise of New Operations
 * [Dmitriy Samovskiy](http://www.somic.org/2011/09/30/complex-systems-generalists-and-specialists/) - (2011) Complex Systems: Generalists and Specialists | on diagnosing problems
+* [trimstray/test-your-sysadmin-skills](https://github.com/trimstray/test-your-sysadmin-skills) - A collection of *nix Sysadmin Test Questions and Answers for Interview/Exam (2018 Edition).

 ## Apache
 * [Duncan Crombie](http://www.the-art-of-web.com/system/logs/) - System: Analyzing Apache Log Files